Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/browser-2/migration.md

 ### No to enums

-Amplitude no longer requires the use of enums specifically `TransportType`, `ServerZone` and `PluginType`, and accepts its literaal values.
+Amplitude no longer requires the use of enums specifically `TransportType`, `ServerZone` and `PluginType`, and accepts its literal values.

 Setting transport provider on initialization